jburrows82/llmcord/README.md

 - Gemini safety settings are currently hardcoded to `BLOCK_NONE` for all categories.

 - YouTube Data API has usage quotas.
 Fetching details and comments for many videos may consume your quota quickly.
 Check the [Google Cloud Console](https://console.cloud.google.com/apis/api/youtube.googleapis.com/quotas) for details.
+- YouTube transcript fetching (via `youtube-transcript-api`) can be blocked by YouTube, especially when running from cloud IPs.
+This often results in a `ParseError: no element found` error.
+Configure the optional `proxy_config` in `config.yaml` (using Webshare residential proxies is recommended) to mitigate this.

 - Reddit API also has rate limits.
 Processing many Reddit URLs quickly might lead to temporary throttling.